jxxcarlson/processing/README.md

 ![image](2024/week1/squares2/portfolio/export_240628_172630.png)

-Like squares, but set probability of creation of a square in specified regions to zero.
+Like squares, but set probability of creation of a square in specified regions to zero and increase the number of squares generated.
 Principles: as in square, but break the pattern.